Bank, CPA, Stripe See Different Stories — Why?

 Each stakeholder sees a different slice

 When a bank evaluates an account, it sees declared business purpose, transaction patterns, and account activity.
-When a payment processor evaluates a merchant account, it sees transaction categories, refund rates, and geographic patterns.
+When a payment processor like Stripe evaluates a merchant account, it sees transaction categories, refund rates, and geographic patterns.
 When a CPA prepares a return, they see income sources, expense categories, and jurisdictional claims.

 None of these parties see the complete picture.
 Each sees the slice they need for their specific purpose.
 In isolation, each slice may be accurate.